goreleaser/goreleaser/www/docs/cmd/goreleaser_build.md

 ## Synopsis

-The build command allows you to execute only a subset of the pipeline, i.e. only the build step with its dependencies.

-It allows you to quickly check if your GoReleaser build configurations are doing what you expect.
+The `goreleaser build` command is analogous to the
+`go build` command, in the sense it only builds binaries.

+Its itented usage is, for example, within Makefiles to avoid setting up ldflags and etc in several places.
+That way, the GoReleaser config becomes the source of truth for how the binaries should be built.

-Finally, it allows you to generate a local build for your current machine only using the `--single-target` option, and specific build IDs using the `--id` option.
+It also allows you to generate a local build for your current machine only using the `--single-target` option, and specific build IDs using the `--id` option in case you have more than one.

+When using `--single-target`, the `GOOS` and
+`GOARCH` environment variables are used to determine the target, defaulting to the current's machine target if not set.

 ```